-Candidates cannot raise or spend any money on their campaign until they have filed their nomination papers and opened a bank account exclusively for the purposes of the election campaign.
+Candidates cannot raise or spend any money on their campaign until they have filed their nomination forms and opened a bank account exclusively for the purposes of the election campaign.

 Campaign contributions are any money, goods or services that are given to a candidate for use in their campaign, including money and goods that a candidate contributes to themselves.
 Candidates must issue a receipt for every contribution they receive.
 The receipt should show who made the contribution, the date, and the value of the contribution.

 Candidates can accept contributions from: